-Rodin is considered the pioneer of modern sculpture, though he did not initially intend to challenge the popular aesthetic of the past.
-Rodin used a traditionally method to his work, and desired academic recognition although he was never accepted into the École des Beaux-Arts.
+Auguste Rodin is considered the pioneer of modern sculpture, though he did not initially intend to challenge the popular aesthetic of the past.
+Rodin used a traditional method in his work and desired academic recognition although he was never accepted into the École des Beaux-Arts.